jahir10ali/hells-park/README.md

 ## Credits
 - Developed by Jahir Ali and Rochak Moktan
-- Inspired by challenging platformer games like Cat Mario
+- Inspired by challenging platformer games like Cat Mario, Fireboy and Watergirl, Unfair Mario, and The Impossible Game

 ## License
 This project is licensed under the [MIT License](LICENSE).